-Embroidered hats and backpacks can be wiped clean with a damp cloth in the spots where it's needed.
-If necessary, hats can be hand-washed cold.
-Don't use brushes.
+Embroidered hats, backpacks, and shoes can be wiped clean with a damp cloth in the spots where it’s needed.
+If necessary, hats and shoes can be hand-washed cold.
+Don’t use brushes.

-Both hats and backpacks can't be machine-washed, bleached, tumble-dried, ironed, and dry-cleaned.
+All three products can’t be machine-washed, bleached, tumble-dried, ironed, or dry-cleaned.
 Read the manufacturer label carefully for any other instructions.

 Embroidered aprons can be machine-washed at 86ºF (30ºC) or less.
 Don't use bleach.
 They can be tumble-dried on a low cycle.
 Read the manufacturer label carefully for any other instructions.

-All-over printed apparel can be machine-washed cold with like colors, without bleach.
-You can tumble-dry the apparel on low heat.
-It can't be ironed and dry-cleaned.
+All-over printed apparel and fabrics can be machine-washed cold with like colors, without bleach.
+Don’t dry-clean or tumble-dry the apparel.
+You can iron it with a low heat setting.